Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Optimization Algorithm

-In other words, compared to the $\bm{T}^*$ obtained by existing linear fusion-based multi-modal graph matching methods, the $\mathcal{T}$ obtained by DHOT-GM always contains some matching results corresponding to smaller GW distances.

-\subsection{Optimization Algorithm}
+\section{Optimization Algorithm}

+We propose a bi-level learning algorithm to solve the UHOT problem in~\eqref{eq:UHOT}.
+In this study, we apply the proximal gradient algorithm~\cite{xu2019scalable} or the conditional gradient (CG) algorithm~\cite{titouan2019optimal} to compute each FGW distance efficiently.
+We first reformulate the FGW distance between two graphs as follows.

+where $\bm{L}(\bm{D}_s, \bm{D}_t, \bm{T}) = (\bm{D}_s \odot \bm{D}_s)\bm{\mu}_s \bm{1}_{|\mathcal{V}_t|}^{\top} + \bm{1}_{|\mathcal{V}_s|}\bm{\mu}_t^{\top}(\bm{D}_t \odot \bm{D}_t)^{\top} - 2\bm{D}_s \bm{T} \bm{D}_t^{\top}$ and $\odot$ denotes the Hadamard product of matrix. $\bm{X}_s$ and $\bm{X}_t$ are two node attribute matrices.
+The proximal gradient algorithm~\cite{xu2019scalable} decomposes a complicated non-convex optimization problem into a series of convex sub-problems.
+The global convergence of this proximal gradient method is guaranteed in~\cite{xu2019gromov}.
+Algorithm~\ref{alg: PPA} gives the pipeline of the proximal gradient algorithm.
+The conditional gradient algorithm~\cite{titouan2019optimal} introduces a linear regularization term, where the solution provides a descent direction and a line-search whose optimal step can be found in closed form to update the FGW distance.
+Algorithm~\ref{alg: CG} gives the pipeline of the conditional gradient algorithm.
+Figure~\ref{fig:curve} shows the convergence of these two algorithms in computing the GW and FGW distances.
+It can be observed that the CG algorithm converges faster, but the proximal gradient converges to smaller values.

-We propose a bi-level learning algorithm to solve the DHOT problem in~\eqref{eq:dhot}.
-In the lower-level, we need to compute $K^2$ GW distances.
-In this study, we apply the proximal gradient algorithm~\cite{xu2019scalable} to compute each GW distance efficiently.
-In theory, the algorithm ensures that the variables converge to a stationary point~\cite{xu2019gromov}.
-The algorithmic scheme is shown in Algorithm~\ref{alg: gw}.
-For a graph with $V$ nodes and $K$ modalities, the computational complexity of this algorithm is $\mathcal{O}(K^2V^3)$ and can be reduced to $\mathcal{O}(K^2V^2d)$ when considering the low-rank structure of relational matrices~\cite{scetbon2022linear}.
+In theory, both of the algorithms ensure that the variables converge to a stationary point~\cite{xu2019gromov,lacoste2016convergence}.
+Typically, for a graph with $V$ nodes and $M$ modalities, the computational complexity of the algorithms is $\mathcal{O}(M^2V^3)$.
+Fortunately, because the inner product of node embeddings constructs the relation matrices we applied, we can reduce the complexity of the algorithms to $\mathcal{O}(M^2V^2d)$ by leveraging the low-rank structures of the relation matrices~\cite{scetbon2022linear}.

-In the upper-level, we need to $i)$ compute a Wasserstein distance with $K\times K$ size and $ii)$ update the marginals.
-We can achieve these two steps jointly in an algorithmic framework based on the Sinkhorn-scaling algorithm~\cite{cuturi2013sinkhorn}.
-Specifically, we rewrite the upper-level problem in~\eqref{eq: Wasserstein distance} by introducing an entropic regularizer, i.e.,
+In the modality-level, we need to $i)$ compute the OT plan $\bm{\Theta}$ associated with the Wasserstein distance and $ii)$ update the marginals $\bm{\nu}_s$ and $\bm{\nu}_t$.
+We achieve these two steps jointly in a Sinkhorn-based algorithmic framework.
+Specifically, we rewrite~\eqref{eq:wd} by introducing an entropic regularizer, i.e.,